Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 #### New and changed features

 - MediaVision
-  - On-Device learning based Face Recognition API.
+  - On-device learning based Face Recognition API.
     - Support for face registration in runtime has been added.
     - Support for face unregistration in runtime has been added.
     - Support for face recognition in runtime has been added.
   - 3D API set has been added.
-    - Support for Depth process based on Stereo has been added.
+    - Support for depth process based on stereo has been added.
     - Support for PointCloud process has been added.
-  - Region-of-Interest Tracker set has been added.
+  - Region of Interest tracker set has been added.
 - Native WebRTC
   - Encoder bitrate APIs for video source have been added.
   - Transceiver codec APIs have been added.